IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/troubleshooting.rst

 1. **Some other error prevents me from installing or doing basic functions with the add-on.
 Is it specific to my environment?**

-   Try installing and using the BlenderBIM Add-on on a "clean environment".
+   Try installing and using Bonsai on a "clean environment".
 A clean environment is a fresh Blender installation with no other add-ons enabled with factory settings.

-   To quickly test in a clean environment, first :ref:`find your Blender configuration folder<users/quickstart/installation:Where is the add-on installed?>`.
+   To quickly test in a clean environment, first :ref:`find your Blender configuration folder<users/troubleshooting:Where is the add-on installed?>`.
 Rename the folder from ``X.XX`` to something else like ``X.XX_backup``, then restart Blender and try follow the :doc:`installation instructions</users/quickstart/installation>` again.